EverettYou/everettyou.github.io/pages/1_research.md

 ### Quantum Entanglement Dynamics

-Quantum entanglement is the most intriguing phenomenon in quantum mechanics, connecting topics of topological order, many-body localization, and quantum chaos.
-It also shares a remarkable similarity with wormholes given their non-local nature, which motivates the idea of holographic duality between entanglement and spacetime.
-Understanding the structure and dynamics of many-body entanglement could allow us to answer some most profound questions about decoherence, thermalization, and (maybe eventually) the nature of gravity.
+Quantum entanglement connects topics of topological order, localization, and quantum chaos.
+It shares similarities with wormholes, motivating holographic duality ideas.
+Understanding entanglement structure and dynamics may provide insights into fundamental questions of decoherence, thermalization, and gravity.

 #### Many-Body Localization (MBL)